multitudes/42_cpp04/README.md

 ## ex00
 ### Description
 In this exercise I will create a class Animal, but I will not implement a pure virtual function.
+My function will be implemented in the base class and in the derived class will be reimplemented.
+Therefore I add the keyword virtual to the function makeSound in the class Animal to indicate that the function will be RE-implemented in the derived class.
 ```
 class Animal {
 	public: